Caldeirão com Mion

 Caldeirão com Mion, or simply Caldeirão, is a Brazilian variety show broadcast by TV Globo.
-Premiering on September 4, 2021, it is hosted by Marcos Mion, serving as a successor to Caldeirão do Huck.
+Originally premiering in 2000 with Luciano Huck as host, he was succeeded by Marcos Mion on September 4, 2021 after Huck was promoted to the Sunday Domingão com Huck.

 History

+Luciano Huck

+In September 1999, Rede Globo signed Luciano Huck away from Band (where he had been hosting the variety show Programa H) to host a new Saturday variety show, Caldeirão do Huck.
+The series premiered on April 8, 2000; initially, Caldeirão was not seen across the entire network, as it aired in a time slot that Globo had set aside for regional programming on some of its affiliates.
+The following year, Globo removed the regional slot, making Caldeirão a national program.

+Marcos Mion

-In June 2021, Globo announced that Fausto Silva had left the network, and that his long-running variety show Domingão do Faustão would be replaced by a new program hosted by Luciano Huck, who had hosted the Saturday-afternoon variety show Caldeirão do Huck.
+In June 2021, Globo announced that Fausto Silva had left the network and its long-running Sunday variety show Domingão do Faustão, and that Huck would be promoted to his time slot to host its replacement, Domingão com Huck.

 In August 2021, Marcos Mion—who had previously been known for his tenure at MTV Brasil—signed with Globo to host programs on TV Globo and Multishow.
 Mion was announced the new host of Caldeirão, with Globo initially considering it to be an interim role.
 In October 2021, after strong ratings performance and critical reception, Mion was named the full-time host.

 The show underwent a refresh in March 2022, including officially being re-titled Caldeirão com Mion, adding new mascot characters as assistants (a panda and Globinho), as well as the new segment Caldeirola.
 For its fourth season in 2024, the show underwent a retool with a new set design and logo, and moves to improve the show's variety with new segments and outside interviews.